 Among other things, Nassau County residents are concerned about traffic congestion, high taxes, environmental issues, and water quality impacting their quality of life.
 New housing development often raises concerns about the impact on both traffic and school taxes.
-Multifamily housing is often perceived as having a more severe impact on a community in terms of creating additional traffic and adding more children to the school district.
-Development of group homes, meaning housing occupied by groups of unrelated individuals with disabilities, may also be opposed by neighborhoods throughout the County.
-Group homes cannot be treated less favorably by local land use policies or actions than groups of nondisabled persons living together and reasonable accommodations in land use and zoning policies and procedures, where necessary to afford groups of persons with disabilities the opportunities to use and enjoy housing, must be made.
+Multifamily housing may be perceived as having a more severe impact on a community in terms of creating additional traffic and adding more children to the school district.
 However, taken those perceptions into account, it appears that a substantial majority of Long Islanders (76%) support the construction of affordable housing on former industrial, commercial, and government properties.
 70% support requiring developers to include a minimum of 10% affordable housing units in new developments of five houses or more.